Pavlova With Lemon Curd

-This Pavlova with Lemon Curd is simply a meringue shell topped with curd, whipped cream and berries.
-A dessert that will dazzle all who taste it!
+This Pavlova with Lemon Curd is a meringue shell topped with curd, whipped cream & berries.
+A Lemon Dessert that will dazzle all who indulge!

 Have you ever tasted a pavlova?
 Made a pavlova?
 Even heard of a pavlova?
 If you’re new to this dessert check out my Chocolate Raspberry Pavlova post that has all the information you need about this dessert from down under!

 I remember the first pavlova I made.
 I took it to a Memorial Day gathering next door and it disappeared in a flash.
 The crispy meringue shell topped with a billowy cloud of whipped cream and juicy, ripe berries was a new dessert for many in attendance.

 My family barely got a taste so I made another just for them the next day.
 It has become one of our favorite desserts and I’ve made mini versions as well as a few other twists on a classic.
 If you’ve never made this iconic Australian/New Zealand (there is controversy on where this originated!) dessert, you MUST make one while berries are at their peak!
 And to add an extra dimension, sandwich some lemon curd between the berries, cream, and meringue!
 This pavlova with lemon curd is irresistible!

 I first made this pavlova recipe in 2011 for a teacher’s Christmas luncheon which I chaired for a number of years.
 I had numerous requests for this pavlova with lemon curd recipe that day, and one kind soul told me it was the best dessert he’d ever tasted.
 If you love lemon desserts, you’ll adore this exquisite creation.